 2. Romantic OR later

 If more than two works are offered, they may be chosen from the remaining two options.
-Faculty may request scales and/or sight-reading as part of the audition.

 String players should prepare at least two contrasting works, one of which should be a movement from a solo suite of Johann Sebastian Bach.
 Bassist can substitute another Baroque work for the Bach.
 In addition, an etude may be added if the applicant feels it will help their audition.
-Scales and/or sight-reading may be requested by the faculty.

 Composers should submit at least three original compositions, along with scores, recordings, software, videos, or other media that will best enable an assessment of the work.
 The compositions need not be long, but they should be varied enough to demonstrate aptitude for this major.
 Applicants in composition will have an interview in addition to auditioning on their major instrument.